bestia-dev/QVS20/DEVELOPMENT.md

 ### 2. using reader and writer library

 It is wise to put repetitive code in a library.
 The first library is low level.
 Just read and write.
-Usage of libraries makes it possible to gradually enhance it with more complex data-types as needed.
+Usage of libraries makes it possible to gradually enhance it with more complex data-types and methods as needed.
 The library encapsulate the code to parse and escape/unescape.
 `clear; cargo run --example example_02_reader_writer`

 [comment]: # (lmake_md_to_doc_comments end B)